WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ---

-## Moving to Course Specifics...
+## Moving On to Course Specifics...

-Okay, GA is cool!
+OK, we know that GA is cool!

-The classmates are cool.
+And your classmates are cool.

-Let's talk about the course.
+Now, let's talk about the course.

 <aside class="notes">

 **Teaching Tips**:

-- Transition from talking about GA in general back to the React course.
+- Transition from talking about GA in general back to talking about the React course.

 </aside>